Something is happening in Tombstone. I wrote a book about it.

 If you stand across the street from it on a Tuesday afternoon, when it is technically open and if you are the kind of person who pays attention to the way spaces hold themselves, you will notice something.

-The building is working on something.
+The building is running something.

 Most people do.